maxint-rd/TM16xx/README.md

 Arduino TM16xx library for LED & KEY and LED Matrix modules based on TM1638, TM1637, TM1640 and similar chips.
 Simply use print() on 7-segment end 14-segment displays and use Adafruit GFX on matrix displays.

 ## TM16xx LEDs and Buttons library
-This Arduino library facilitates driving LED displays using TM16xx LED driver chips.
+This Arduino library facilitates driving LED/LCD displays using TM16xx driver chips.
-The TM16xx chip family by Titan Micro allows driving LED displays or LED matrices.
+Members of the TM16xx family by Titan Micro support driving LED displays, LCD displays or LED matrices.
-Next to built-in high-frequency LED multiplexing, they offer control of LED brightness.
+Next to built-in high-frequency LED/LCD multiplexing, they offer control of brightness/contrast.
 Most TM16xx chips also support reading key-scan data for button presses.
 Using this library you can simply use print() on a 7-segment or 14-segment displays or use Adafruit GFX on a LED matrix.
 Currently this library supports more than 25 [different TM16xx chips](#tm16xx-chip-features) in various configurations; such as the TM1616, TM1618, TM1620, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650 and TM1652.